vanderlowe/myPersonality/README.md

 myPersonality
 =============

 The `myPersonality` R package provides easy access to a rich dataset collected by [Cambridge Psychometrics Centre](http://www.psychometrics.cam.ac.uk).
 To learn more about the dataset itself, please visit myPersonality research wiki at http://mypersonality.org.
 Because the dataset is very large (i.e. millions of respondents), the easiest way for our collaborators to access the data is through a connection to our database.
-This R package will enable you to connect with our data.

 # Data access
 Because the dataset contains sensitive information, it is made available only to academic researchers by special permission.
-If you are interested in using the dataset in your research, please [contact us](http://mypersonality.org/wiki/doku.php?id=database_use_guidelines) to request access privileges.
+If you are interested in using the dataset in your research, please [contact us](http://mypersonality.org/wiki/doku.php?id=database_use_guidelines) to request access privileges. **Please make sure you have requested (and received) your user name and password from Cambridge Psychometrics Centre before proceeding with installation.**

 # Installation
 We aim to make accessing the dataset as easy as possible, but getting set up will require a few steps.
 Please follow these instructions carefully.
-You need to do the setup only once. **Please make sure you have requested (and received) your user name and password from Cambridge Psychometrics Centre before proceeding.**
+You need to do the setup only once.

 First, you need to install the `myPersonality` package itself.
 You can install the prototype version on [github](https://github.com/vanderlowe/myPersonality) using `devtools`:
 ```